rtcharity/resources.eahub.org/content/events/guide.md

 ---
 ### *Updated 17th March 2020*

-*This section was compiled from LEAN and tips from local organisers.*
+*This section compiles tips from LEAN and local organisers.*

-This guide primarily relates to logistical considerations before, during and after a small or medium-sized public events, such as discussion groups, workshops, and socials.
-It contains tips on how to make events accessible and welcoming, ways to follow up with newcomers and get them more engaged, and other related suggestions.
+This guide primarily relates to logistical considerations before, during and after small or medium-sized public events such as discussion groups, workshops, and socials.
+It contains tips on making public events accessible and welcoming, following up with newcomers to promote engagement, and other related suggestions.

-For running conferences and retreats please click <a target="_blank" href="https://resources.eahub.org/events/retreats/">here</a>, for general tips on how to ensure your community is healthy and happy, go <a target="_blank" href="https://resources.eahub.org/tips/community-health/">here</a>.
+Other pages contain information on <a target="_blank" href="https://resources.eahub.org/events/retreats/">running conferences and retreats</a>, as well as general tips on <a target="_blank" href="https://resources.eahub.org/tips/community-health/">building happy, healthy communities</a>.

 # Contents

 * <a href="#types">Types of Events</a>
-* <a href="#purpose">Purpose of an Event</a>
+* <a href="#purpose">Purpose of Events</a>
 * <a href="#planning">Planning Steps</a>
 * <a href="#volunteer">Volunteer Roles</a>
 * <a href="#before">Before the Event</a>
-* <a href="#checklist">Items to Bring Checklist</a>
+* <a href="#checklist">Checklist of Items</a>
 * <a href="#feedback">Feedback and Tracking</a>
 * <a href="#during">During the Event</a>
 * <a href="#dynamics">How to Manage Group Dynamics</a>